joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/08/25/espanol/mundo/canada-impone-aranceles-productos-ee-uu.html

 **Dolly Parton’s Death Hits Home for Tennesseans: ‘She Was One of Us’**\
 `The country music star kept her home state at the forefront of her music and work.
-“She aspired Tennesseans to be better,” one resident said.`\
+“She inspired Tennesseans to be better,” one resident said.`\
 https://www.nytimes.com/2026/08/25/us/nashville-mourns-dolly-parton.html

 **Trump’s Efforts to Sow Election Doubts Get Boost from Initial Court Order**\